cathiele/rpngo/USER_GUIDE.md

 ### Stack Deletions

     10 20 30         # put 10 20 30 on the stack
     1/               # now the stack is 10 30
     0/               # now the stack is 10
-    d          # emptys all values from the stack
+    d                # emptys all values from the stack 10 20 30 2 del   # delete 2 values from the stack (leaving 10)
+    10 20 30 2 keep  # keep 2 values from the stack (leaving 20 30)

 ### Using Variables